noamteyssier/noamteyssier/README.md

 I received my PhD at UCSF in the [Kampmann Lab](https://kampmannlab.ucsf.edu/) and [Goodarzi Lab](https://goodarzilab.ucsf.edu/).

-I work at the intersection of functional genomics, machine learning, and gene regulatory networks.

-I also build rusty bioinformatics tools.
+I work at the intersection of functional genomics, machine learning, and gene regulatory networks and also build rusty bioinformatics tools.

 I'm an advocate for open source and try to share all the [tools I've developed](https://noamteyssier.github.io/tools/) during my own research.